Writing & Poetry

 Pranlobha Kalagian Seattle, United States

-A childhood meeting with Sri Chinmoy
+My first experience with Sri Chinmoy

 So here you are half a planet away from your home, sitting on a slab of stone in the warm afternoon sun with these epiphanies rolling about inside your head.
 My brown cap shades my eyes.
 A good place to meditate, obey the grey stone and watch the mind.
 I recall an image from long ago, the mind likened to a buffalo that wants to eat the rice plants (sense objects that give immediate pleasure but subequent pain), the one who knows and watches as the owner of the buffalo.
 The buffalo is allowed to roam free, but you watch over the buffalo and shout when it comes too close to the rice plants – if it is stubborn and will not obey you, you hit it and send it away with your stick.
 "He who watches over his mind will escape the snares of Mara."